LaunchCodeEducation/curriculum-module-template-tests/docs/_sources/tests/launchcodestyles.rst.txt

           console.log("Hello World!");
           // This statements prints fun words to the screen!
-     - This is the accompanying explanation
+     - This is the accompanying explanation!

 .. _admonition-styles: